13th August 2020

 - Keeping all treatment areas and surfaces sanitised before and after each patient

 - Keeping frequently touched surfaces (such as door handles, eftpos machine, reception desk) sanitised consistently throughout the day

 - Each of our practitioners now has an exclusive allocation of clinic time to treat patients on their own.
-Our appointments are now staggered with a 15 minute break in between each patient.
-This allows enough time for our practitioners to thoroughly sanitise before and after each patient and ensure we have no more than two people in the clinic at any point in time.
+Appointments are now staggered allowing enough time for our practitioners to thoroughly sanitise before and after each patient and ensure we have no more than two people in the clinic at any point in time.

 - Our receptionist will be answering calls from home, so you can still contact us anytime you need to.